Save 75% on Vendor Payment Costs – Join our webinar and get 1 month free trial!

 The key differences between Form 940 and Form 941 are their purpose, filing frequency, and the employment taxes they pertain to:

 This form serves the purpose of reporting and settling the federal unemployment tax (FUTA) liability.
-The funds collected contribute to supporting unemployment benefits for individuals who are no longer employed.
-Employers utilize Form 940 to compute and declare their yearly FUTA tax liability.
+The funds collected contribute to supporting unemployment benefits.
+Employers use Form 940 to compute and declare yearly FUTA tax liability.

-In contrast, Form 941 is employed for the reporting and payment of various employment taxes on a quarterly basis.
-This encompasses federal income tax withholding, Social Security tax, and Medicare tax, collectively referred to as payroll taxes.
+Form 941 is used to report and pay federal income tax withholding, Social Security, and Medicare tax—collectively referred to as payroll taxes.

-Form 941 is dedicated to reporting various payroll taxes, encompassing federal income tax withholding, Social Security tax, and Medicare tax.
-These taxes are withheld from employees’ wages and are concurrently matched and remitted by employers.
+Form 941 reports payroll taxes including federal income tax, Social Security, and Medicare taxes withheld and matched by employers.